Corymbia aspera

-Corymbia aspera, commonly known as the rough-leaved ghost gum, rough leaf range gum, desert bloodwood, Brittle Range gum in Western Australia, or snappy gum in the Northern Territory is a species of tree that is endemic to northern Australia.
+Corymbia aspera, commonly known as rough-leaved ghost gum, rough leaf range gum, is a species of tree that is endemic to northern Australia.
 It has smooth white bark, sometimes with a short stocking of rough bark near the base, a crown of sessile juvenile, heart-shaped or egg-shaped leaves, flower buds in groups of seven, creamy white flowers and cup-shaped, barrel-shaped or cylindrical fruit.

 Description

 Corymbia aspera is a tree that typically grows to a height of 4 to 10 m, sometimes to 15 m, and forms a lignotuber.
 It has smooth white, cream-coloured or grey bark, sometimes with flaky, tessellated bark at the base.
 The branchlets lack oil glands in the pith.
 Young plants and coppice regrowth have sessile, heart-shaped to egg-shaped leaves, 20-65 mm long and 10-43 mm wide arranged in opposite pairs.
 The crown consists of juvenile leaves that are sessile, the same shade of dull green to greyish on both sides, heart-shaped to egg-shaped, 15-68 mm long and 7-35 mm wide with the base stem-clasping or rounded.
 The flower buds are smooth, arranged in leaf axils on a branched peduncle up to 3 mm long, each branch with seven buds on pedicels 2-7 mm long.
 Mature buds are oval to pear-shaped, 3-5 mm long and 3-4 mm wide with a shallow, flattened operculum.
 Flowering occurs from October to December and the flowers are white or creamy white.
 The fruit is a woody cup-shaped, barrel-shaped or cylindrical capsule 5-8 mm long and 4-7 mm wide with a descending disc and the three valves enclosed in the fruit.
 The seeds are reddish brown, flattened to saucer-shaped.